Inside the Met Gala: Feathers, bling and ideas about 'camp'

 Model Ashley Graham, attending her third Met Gala, laughingly confessed that she heard this year's theme and thought: "Girl Scouts!"

 But she liked what she learned about camp.
 "It's extra," she said.
 "Exaggerated — happily and proudly."
-That was the spirit, she said, of her outfit, a short blazer dress by Dapper Dan for Gucci, with sparkly leggings by Destiny Blue, and a Judith Leiber purse in the shape of a huge, golden retro cellphone.
+That was the spirit, she said, of her outfit, a short blazer dress by Dapper Dan for Gucci, with bright green eyeliner, sparkly leggings, and a Judith Leiber purse in the shape of a huge, golden retro cellphone.

 "It's the exaggerated version of myself," she said of the outfit.
 "Big, bold, but still you."